qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   writing.
 Some logic is fairly obvious such as ⁽⁾ on the same keys as (), and quotation marks on the same keys as on the BASE layer, while others have vague or no logic to their placement such as ° (Degrees symbol), 🙂 and others, which would have to be learned.
+You also have 'correct' quotation marks for some languages.
+Dutch: „he said” English:
+  “he said”.

+  With the 'descramble' mode, you never have to fear not being able to use your keyboard.
+This mode is completely seamless, everything works exactly the same.

   You could use the Qwerty+Dvorak compile version if you somehow have a use for both, but not for 'descramble' (typing Dvorak on a computer already set to Dvorak).